-4.1.9 The Hospital retains the right to refuse acceptance of or remove a resident physician from patient care activities should the resident physician exhibit behavior deemed to compromise patient safety, interfere with peer/staff relations, or disrupt in any way the environment of care within the Hospital.
+- 4.1.9 The Hospital retains the right to refuse acceptance of or remove a resident physician from patient care activities should the resident physician exhibit behavior deemed to compromise patient safety, interfere with peer/staff relations, or disrupt in any way the environment of care within the Hospital. - 4.1.10 Prior to providing clinical patient care, all residents are required to complete the Hospital's New Resident Orientation as specified by Medical Staff Administration.